802R3NI23UR3B91NEJ2IS/Revenant/SECURITY.md

 Contact me at w.garrioch456@gmail.com for vulnerbility reports.
 You can expect to be updated once the vulnerability has been fixed and/or if there are problems resolving the issue.

-Issues will not be declined unless they cannot be repeated, so please include instructions for repeating the vulnerbility in your report.
+Issues will not be declined unless they cannot be repeated, so please include instructions for repeating the vulnerability in your report.